Maximum Decorrelation

 Limitations

-• Estimation noise: Sample correlations are noisy in small samples.
+• Correlation noise: Sample correlation matrices are noisy in high-N, low-T settings.

 References